ngs-doo/revenj/tutorials/revenj-tutorial-bulk-reading.md

 #### Utilizing ORDBMS features

 PostgreSQL and Oracle are object-relational databases and as such support more complex query projections then relational-only database.
+Several scenarios of such usage is already covered in [NoSQL documents tutorial](revenj-tutorial-nosql-documents.md).
 This is rarely used in real world due to several major reasons:

  * popular ORMs don't support such queries (out of the box or at all)